New Moon on

 True anomaly ∠172.8°

-The true anomaly is ∠172.8°.
-At the beginning of the next synodic month the true anomaly is going to be ∠196°.
+The true anomaly of the Moon orbit is ∠172.8° and at the beginning of the next lunar synodic month the true anomaly is going to be ∠196°.

-13 days after point of perigee on 1 April 2056 at 03:57 in ♎ Libra.
-The lunar orbit is getting widen, while the Moon is moving away from the Earth.
-It will keep this direction over the next day, until the Moon reaches the point of next apogee on 15 April 2056 at 19:35 in ♈ Aries.
+13 days since point of perigee on 1 April 2056 at 03:57 in ♎ Libra the lunar orbit is getting widen while the Moon is moving away from the Earth.
+It will keep this direction over the next day until the Moon reaches the point of next apogee on 15 April 2056 at 19:35 in ♈ Aries.

 Distance to Moon 404 823 km